bhavnicksm/pokemon-card-explorer/README.md

-In the query step, the user provided question is simply passed into the **same** embedding model that was used in the injestion and sent to the vectorDB for semantic search against the Card Embeddings, which then gives out the K nearest matches for the query embeddings, our final result!
+In the query step, the user provided question is simply passed into the **same** embedding model that was used in the injestion and sent to the vectorDB for semantic search against the Card Embeddings, which then gives out the K nearest matches for the query embeddings.
+Now, the k-nearest matches are sent to a re-ranker model which rankes each of the matches against a query on the match relevancy and provides us our final output, ranked Pokemon Cards!

 ![Alt text](assets/query_pipeline.png)